-Methods

-We analysed SCFAs levels by HPLC (High Performance Liquid Chromatography) in fecal samples from 301 one-year old children from a birth cohort and examined their association with early life exposures, especially diet, and allergy and asthma later in life.
+Methods: We analyzed SCFA levels by high-performance liquid chromatography (HPLC) in fecal samples from 301 one-year-old children from a birth cohort and examined their association with early life exposures, especially diet, and allergy and asthma later in life.
 Data on exposures and allergic diseases were collected by questionnaires.
 In addition, we treated mice with SCFAs to examine their effect on allergic airway inflammation.

-Results

-Significant associations between the levels of SCFAs and the infant's diet were identified.
-Children with the highest levels of butyrate and propionate ($\geq 95^{th}$ percentile) in feces at the age of one year had significantly less atopic sensitization and were less likely to have asthma between 3 and 6 years.
+Results: Significant associations between the levels of SCFAs and the infant's diet were identified.
+Children with the highest levels of butyrate and propionate (≥95th percentile) in feces at the age of one year had significantly less atopic sensitization and were less likely to have asthma between 3 and 6 years.
 Children with the highest levels of butyrate were also less likely to have a reported diagnosis of food allergy or allergic rhinitis.
-Oral administration of SCFAs to mice significantly reduced the severity of allergic airway-inflammation.
+Oral administration of SCFAs to mice significantly reduced the severity of allergic airway inflammation.

-Conclusion

-Our results suggest that strategies to increase SCFAs levels could be a new dietary preventive option for allergic diseases in children.
+Conclusion: Our results suggest that strategies to increase SCFA levels could be a new dietary preventive option for allergic diseases in children.